Mildred Albert

 Mildred Elizabeth Albert (née Levine; January 14, 1905 – August 26, 1991) was an American fashion commentator, modeling agency director, fashion show producer, radio and television personality, and society columnist.
 Known as the "Mighty Atom" and Boston's "First Lady of Fashion", she produced thousands of fashion shows during her career.
 She founded the Academie Moderne finishing school in 1936 and co-founded the Hart Model Agency in 1944.
 After selling both concerns in 1981, she remained active on the Boston fashion scene, covering fashion shows and hosting charity benefits, which earned her the title of "official grande dame" of Boston.

 Early life and marriage

 Mildred Elizabeth Levine was the youngest of four children born in Russia to Thomas Levine and Elizabeth Sugarman Levine.
-The family immigrated to the United States when Mildred was three months old, settling in Roxbury, Massachusetts.
+The family, who were Jewish, left Russia following pogroms and immigrated to the United States when Mildred was three months old, settling in Roxbury, Massachusetts.
 Her father worked in construction and real estate development in Brookline.

 She graduated from the Sargent School of Physical Education in 1926.
 In 1928 she married James Albert, a Harvard-educated attorney.
 They had two daughters and one son, residing in Beacon Hill with a summer house in Beverly Farms.
 Her husband gave her the nickname "Mighty Atom" based on her new initials, M. A., and her high-energy personality.